-Subserosal fibroids sometimes grow a stalk.
+- Pedunculated fibroids: subserosal fibroids sometimes grow a stalk.
 This is a small base that supports the tumor.
-When this happens, they are called pedunculated fibroids.

-These kinds of fibriods develop in the inner lining of your uterus (in the myometrium).
+- Submucosal fibroids: these kinds of fibroids develop in the inner lining of your uterus (in the myometrium).
 They’re not usually as common as others.
-When they appear, they can cause several problems.
-These include heavy bleeding during menstruation and problems with fertility.
+When they appear, they can cause several problems like heavy bleeding during menstruation and problems with fertility.